The Honky Tonk Man

-Roy Wayne Farris (born January 25, 1953) is a retired American professional wrestler.
+Roy Wayne Farris (born January 25, 1953) is an American retired professional wrestler.
 He is best known for his tenure in the World Wrestling Federation (WWF, now WWE) from 1986 to 1991, where he performed under the ring name The Honky Tonk Man.

 He also performed for World Championship Wrestling (WCW) in 1994, and for Stampede Wrestling between 1982 and 1986.
 He was inducted into the WWE Hall of Fame as part of the 2019 induction ceremony.
 A heel for the majority of his active professional wrestling career, he has been described by Bleacher Report as "one of the greatest villains to ever grace a professional wrestling ring".

 His 454-day reign as WWE Intercontinental Champion was the longest reign in the history of the title until it was broken by Gunther in 2023.

+Early life

+Prior to becoming a wrestler Farris attended the University of Memphis and graduated with a BA in Education.
+Following his graduation he then began to work as a high school teacher and a football coach.
+Farris initially became interested in becoming a pro wrestler during his college years when some of his teammates on the weightlifting team started wrestling.

 Professional wrestling career

 Early career (1977–1984)

 Farris began his career in 1977 working in Malden, Missouri and wrestled alongside his training partner Koko B. Ware for promoter Henry Rogers.
 Farris then moved on to Memphis Wrestling in 1978, originally working as a jobber to the stars.
 He wrestled frequently in Birmingham, Dothan, Mobile, and Pensacola as "Dynamite" Wayne Farris.
 He achieved greater success when he teamed with Larry Latham to form The Blond Bombers when they were put together by Jerry Brisco in Florida Championship Wrestling.
 The Bombers were later put with Sgt.
 Danny Davis as their manager when they came back to Memphis.

 The Blond Bombers were involved in heated feuds with several fan favorite teams across the two competing Tennessee promotions, appearing in both Nick Gulas's Nashville based territory, and Jerry Jarrett's Memphis area.
 Their signature moment was the now famous "Tupelo Concession Stand Brawl" against Jerry Lawler and Bill Dundee.
 He then had stints in the American Wrestling Association (AWA), Jim Crockett Promotions, World Wrestling Council (WWC), Southeastern Championship Wrestling, Southwest Championship Wrestling, National Wrestling Alliance and Stampede Wrestling through the early 1980s, winning multiple singles and tag team championships in each.